swl10/pyslet/doc/odatav2/customexample.rst

 Sample Project: Custom Data Service
 ===================================

-The sample code for this service is in the samples directory in the Pyslet distribution: fsodata.py
+The sample code for this service is in the samples/fsodata directory in the Pyslet distribution: fsodata.py

 This project demonstrates how to construct a simple OData service based on a custom EntityContainer class.
 It also demonstrates how to handle